bastilimbach/docker-MagicMirror/README.md

 - `alpine` - Alpine version of the MagicMirror² server ([Dockerfile](https://github.com/bastilimbach/docker-MagicMirror/blob/master/alpine/Dockerfile))
 - `raspberry` - ARM based version to work with a Raspberry Pi ([Dockerfile](https://github.com/bastilimbach/docker-MagicMirror/blob/master/raspberry/Dockerfile))

+> Disclaimer: The Alpine version is overriding the `/modules` and `/config` folders on every container restart.

 # Run MagicMirror² in server only mode
 After a successful [Docker installation](https://docs.docker.com/engine/installation/) you just need to execute the following command in the shell: